 Australians generally greet each other with a handshake (especially when meeting for the first time) or a simple ‘hello’ without any physical contact for more familiar acquaintances.
 Thanks to the relaxed workplace culture, friendships at work are common, including going for drinks or coffee outside of work hours.
 You’re going to be spending a lot of time with your coworkers, so feel free to make conversation with them – as long as it doesn’t distract from getting your work done.

 Don’t forget to network

 Whether you’re hoping to be hired for a better position within the same company or to switch industries altogether, networking is an essential part of your professional success.
 Australians value personal connections and are likely to look for familiar names as well as experience and performance when hiring or promoting employees.
-Start by seeking out local networking events, like this one run by Study NSW, as well as making the most of social media platforms like LinkedIn.

 Keep it equal

 Compared to other countries, Australia has a less formal office hierarchy.
 Most companies encourage the same level of friendliness between all employees, and your boss will likely be open and approachable.
 This means that you may have the opportunity to learn about lots of different aspects of the business, not just the part that you’re working on.
 However, it is important to remain professional and respectful of your superiors’ time.